 Much like in any type of relationship, a business partner wants to feel important and valued.
 It only makes sense that customers need to see the other party regret the loss in order for the customer to consider going back.
 More than 40% of lost customers are willing to return if they notice increased effort (e.g. such as offering discounts or upgrades).

 In order to facilitate the decision-making process, former customers need to be nourished as leads.
-Use customized messaging that addresses the customer’s individual need.
+Use customized messaging that addresses the customer’s individual needs.
 This has been shown to be the most effective way to re-engage former customers (e.g. through marketing automation and remarketing).
-Regardless, personalized marketing is key to long-term engagements.
+Regardless, personalised marketing is key to long-term engagements.

 3. Make customer win-back more efficient.

-… make sure they stay—for good.
-If you have done your homework, by now you know more about your customer, which you can use to further improve your relationship.
-Even if you already understand the benefits of customer win-back, it may also change the way you think about existing customers.
+If you’ve done your homework, you can use what you know about your customers to improve your relationship.
+Even if you already understand the benefits of this when it comes to winning customers back, it may also change the way you think about existing customers.

 When executed correctly, a customer lifecycle offers many opportunities to obtain valuable data.
-Don’t create “just another customer satisfaction survey”.
-Focus on a long-term relationship with active response loops that address customer needs at all stages.
+Don’t create just another customer survey.
+Focus on building long-term relationships with active response loops that address customer needs at all stages.
 From there, focus on developing engagement.
 Account management should collaborate with product development and customer service to improve the overall experience.
 You can even take it one step further and turn customers into advocates.
 According to some studies, prospects are 83% more likely to trust a brand when referred by someone they know.